mxkuznetsov/sortable-table/README.md

 # Take-home Exercise: Sortable Table
-**We've provided some code to get you started, though there are a few bugs in there that you'll have to deal with first.** Let us know if you have any questions.
-Good luck! 🍀
+**We've provided some code to get you started, though there are a few bugs in there that you'll have to deal with first.**
 For reference, we use the following tech stack for this exercise:
 * [TypeScript](https://www.typescriptlang.org)
 * [React](https://reactjs.org)